Langston Company Case Study by abas ERP

 Langston’s selection team saw the relative organization sizes of abas and Langston as a major advantage in the ERP selection. “ We didn’t want to be a small fish in a big pond,” Brad said.
-Unlike with some of the massive ERP companies like Microsoft or SAP, with abas, Langston would be among the company’s larger clients, ensuring them access to some of abas’ senior-most experts for proof-of-concept demos, process improvement consulting, implementation and training.
-But Langston decision makers also felt they didn’t need to worry about the software being undersized, a concern they had with other smaller vendors on the market.
+Unlike some of the massive ERP companies like Microsoft or SAP, with abas, Langston would be among the company’s larger clients, ensuring their access to some of abas’ senior-most experts for proof-of-concept demos, process improvement consulting, implementation, and training.
+But Langston decision-makers also felt they didn’t need to worry about the software being undersized, a concern they had with other smaller vendors on the market.

 Modern ERP System

 Another reason abas stood out was because of its modern user interface, browser-based Web UI, and mobile apps, such as mobile CRM, which allows sales reps to access their prospect data, create new sales orders and provide quotes. “ abas seemed more modern, a newer offering with better UI, more modern developments and enhancements,” Edward said. “abas is continuously updating the software, as opposed to other vendors which aren’t, investing in technologies like cloud, mobile, and IoT.”